 An adequate way to sum up the flaws of Sholay is its odd clash between brutal “Wild Wild West” realism and awkward, slapstick comedy.
 I know Bollywood filmmakers really, really like to mash various genres together in a sort of “everything-but-the-kitchen-sink” type of filmmaking, and there is nothing inherently wrong with that, but it’s a difficult tightrope to walk.
-The more and more genre tones and styles you put in a movie, the harder it is to balance everything and make a coherent story in which you can become emotionally invested.
-It can be done, certainly — Tarantino is a master of genre-blending — but you need to be that much more skilled as a filmmaker to pull off that genre-blend.
-And furthermore, Tarantino’s films have never been suitable for all ages, by any means.
+The more genre tones and styles you put in a movie, the harder it is to balance everything and make a coherent story in which you can become emotionally invested.
+It can be done, certainly — Quentin Tarantino is a master of genre-blending — but you need to be that much more skilled as a filmmaker to pull off that genre-blend.
+Furthermore, Tarantino’s films have never been suitable for all ages.

 Thankfully, the good parts of Sholay, including the bromantically awesome relationship between its two leads, are written so well that the film flourishes despite its wavering tone.
 The film, at a mammoth 204-minutes, is one of the best paced Hindi blockbusters I have ever seen, even taking into account its useless comedy.
 Again, much of this boils down to great lead characters, lead performances, and unforgettable location-photography.
 In addition, Sholay’s supporting cast flesh out a vibrant community of folks you grow to care about almost as much as Dharmendra and Bachchan, including a romantic subplot that’s not a complete waste of time!
 One final compliment worth noting is Salim-Javed’s commitment to a bittersweet ending.
 It leaves the film with a sense of consequence, and makes one of the lead’s final arc feel all the more satisfying.